-The command set operates in an abstract integer performance scale.
+The performance domain management protocol command set operates on an abstract integer performance scale.
 The implementation can choose what this scale represents.
 For example, in some systems, the values in the scale might represent actual frequencies, while in others they might represent a percentage of the maximum performance of the domain.
 In all cases, the scale must be linear, meaning that a value of 2X delivers twice the performance as compared to a value of X.